ecuber/mathexpo/README.md

   * This component was developed for this project.
 It is a componentization of the fantastic [math3d.org](https://www.math3d.org/) graphing calculator.
 Check out [the repository](https://github.com/ecuber/math3d-component/tree/master/client) to see documentation on how you can use it in your own project!

 ## License
-This project is distrubuted under the MIT license.
+This project is distrubuted under the [MIT License](https://choosealicense.com/licenses/mit/).